 Coming out is the phrase used to describe the process of someone who is gay, lesbian or bisexual telling the people around them about their sexuality.

-One of the very first steps of coming out is acknowledging to youself what your sexual preferences are.
-This may sound really obvious, but for lots of people admitting to themselves that they are gay, lesbian or bisexual can be hard for lots of reasons.
+One of the very first steps of coming out is acknowledging to yourself what your sexual preferences and/or your gender expression are.
+This may sound really obvious, but for lots of people admitting to themselves that they are gay, lesbian, bisexual or trans can be hard for lots of reasons.

 Hopefully coming out will change things for the better for you, as you will not feel that there is a big part of your life that you have to keep secret.
 Many people describe feeling relieved that they can be open and about who they are.

 However, there can be a downside to coming out, as you may come across people, including friends and family, who are homophobic (prejudiced against gay, lesbian, or bisexual people) who might make you feel angry, upset or scared.
 You might experience discrimination.

 This is why it can be helpful to tell a small group of trusted people first, as that way you will feel supported and have people to talk to about how things are going.

 Remember, if you are not sure of how you feel about your sexuality, there is no hurry to make your mind up or tell people.
 Coming out is a very individual thing and it is important to do it in your own way and in your own time.

 If you want help and support about coming out, being gay, lesbian, bisexual, or anything around your sexuality, there are many organizations that can help you such as Gingerbeer, The Lesbian & Gay Foundation, Queer Youth Network and Stonewall.